SpendNode Rating for RedotPay

 | Funding | $107M Series B | Exchange-backed | Solana ecosystem | Established fintech |

-RedotPay wins on: Highest spending limits in the market ($1M daily, $100K per-transaction), widest global availability (50+ countries including APAC, LATAM, Africa), no-KYC access for virtual cards, and the highest free ATM tier ($10K/month).
+RedotPay wins on: Highest spending limits in the market ($1M daily, $100K per-transaction), wide global availability (APAC, LATAM, Africa), and physical-card ATM access in markets many competitors do not serve.

-RedotPay loses on: Zero cashback with 2.2% combined fees (every competitor above produces positive returns on spending), custodial model with no published Proof of Reserves, and no yield on idle balances.
+RedotPay loses on: No cashback on the base cards, where the paid Pro membership is the only way to earn, paired with 2.2% combined fees (every competitor above produces positive returns on base spending), a custodial model with no published Proof of Reserves, and no yield on idle balances.

 - vs Bybit: Bybit offers 2-10% cashback with 0.9% conversion and 0.5% FX (EEA + LATAM).
-RedotPay offers no cashback with 2.2% total fee (50+ countries).
+RedotPay's base cards offer no cashback with a 2.2% total fee.
 Bybit wins on rewards and lower fees.
-RedotPay wins on global reach, $1M daily limits, and no-KYC access.
+RedotPay wins on global reach and $1M daily limits.

 - vs Wirex: Wirex offers 0.5-8% WXT cashback with 0% FX (35 countries).
-RedotPay offers no cashback with 2.2% fees (50+ countries).
+RedotPay's base cards offer no cashback with 2.2% fees.
 Wirex is strictly superior in shared markets.
 RedotPay wins in countries Wirex does not serve.

 Who Should Use RedotPay?